Wonthaggi To Cowes By Bicycle

 After about 5km we cross the Powlett River as it meanders through the flat countryside before it reaches Bass Strait.
 From the bridge there are good views over the grazing land towards the distant majestic wind turbines.
 The desalination plant can be seen just above a ridge – well hidden in the landscape.

-Powlett River from the Bass Coast Rail Trail
+Powlett River from the Bass Coast Rail Trail.

 Serene Powlett River From The Bass Coast Rail Trail